kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 #### Load Balancer
 - distribute datatraffic between multiple servers.
 There are two types of load balancers: hardware and software.
 ##### Hardware Load Balancer
 - Hardware Load Balancer are network devices we buy from known organizations.
-Theses are powerful machines with many CPU cores, memory and they are optimized to handle very high throughput, e.g millions of requests per second.
+Theses are **powerful machines with many CPU cores, memory and they are optimized to handle very high throughput**, e.g millions of requests per second.
 ##### Software Load Balancer
-- Software Load Balancers are only softwares that we install on hardware we choose.
-Load balancers provided by public clouds (for example ELB from AWS) are examples of software load balancer type as well.
+- Software Load Balancers are only softwares that we install on hardware we choose. **Load balancers provided by public clouds (for example ELB from AWS)** are examples of software load balancer type as well.
 ##### TCP Load Balancer
 - TCP Load Balancers simply forward network packets without inspecting the content of the packets.
 Think of it as if we established a single end-to-end TCP connection between a client and a server.
 This allows TCP load balancers to be super fast and handle millions of requests per second.
 ##### HTTP Load Balancer